-Note 2: If circumstances (e.g., doctor/dentist appt.) require drop-off after primary drop-off period (8:00 - 8:20), the guardian should park and walk the student up to the main door and ring doorbell.
+Note 2: If circumstances (e.g., doctor/dentist appt.) require drop-off after primary drop-off period (8:00-8:25), the guardian must park and walk the student up to the main door and ring the doorbell.

-1. All vehicles enter the parking lot from 4th Street.

-2. Vehicles should have their family name tag in the passenger window so our staff can learn who you are and what you drive for identification and recognition of families.
-Two tags for each family will be provided by the school.

-3. Vehicle line forms along the left fence and proceeds toward the main entrance steps.

-4. Vehicles proceed to one drop-off point at main entrance steps.

-a.
-No student is allowed to exit vehicle until it stops in the front of the school building.

-b.
-If the guardian has to exit the vehicle to assist in getting the student out of the vehicle, we ask everyone do so quickly and safely.

-5. Students exit the vehicle and proceed into the main building.

-a.
-All students will meet in the gym in the morning for prayers.
+- 1. All vehicles enter the parking lot from 4th Street. - 2.
+Vehicles should have their family name tag in the passenger window.
+Two tags for each family will be provided by the school. - 3.
+Vehicle line forms along the left fence and proceeds toward the main entrance steps. - 4.
+Vehicles proceed to one drop-off point at main entrance steps. - a.
+No student is allowed to exit the vehicle until it stops in the front of the school building. - b.
+If the guardian has to exit the vehicle to assist in getting the student out of the vehicle, we ask everyone do so quickly and safely. - 5.
+Students exit the vehicle and proceed into the main building.
+All students will meet in the gym in the morning for prayers. - 6.
+Drivers must not drive around another car in the line.